MichaelBoegner/interviewer/README.md

 - The frontend is located here: [https://github.com/michaelboegner/interviewer-ui](https://github.com/michaelboegner/interviewer-ui).
 - However, due to the costs involved with calls to OpenAI, I have opted to provide a recorded demo in lieue of open access.
 - Live demonstrations are available upon request.
+(Recorded demo coming in the next couple days!
+Mar 18, 20205)

 ## 🏗 System Architecture